 Welcome to the student-led Auntie Sewing Squad Oral History Archive!
-This oral history archive was created as part of a final project for Dr. Chrissy Yee Lau's course, SBS 112: Women and Social Change in the U.S., From the 1890s to the Present Day, in the fall of 2020.
+This oral history archive was created as part of a final project for Dr. Chrissy Yee Lau's course, SBS 112: Women and Social Change in the U.S. From the 1890s to the Present Day, in the fall of 2020 and spring of 2021, and SBS 322: Asian American Women’s History in the spring of 2021.

 This oral history archive derives from a genealogy of community-based oral history projects that aims to redress the historical absence of women’s lives from archival collections.
 Throughout CSUMB’s first fully online semester, SBS 112 students worked with oral history archives that centered women's voices during significant historical events, including the Federal Writers Project in the New Deal, the WWII Rosie the Riveter Archive, and the Chicana Feminism Oral History Project.
 This class emphasizes student-led oral histories and takes its cue from Grace Yoo’s first class on the Auntie Sewing Squad at San Francisco State University.
 Oral histories provide opportunities for students to drive the interview and Aunties to pass on their stories.
 Students created an archive dedicated to the histories and activism of the Auntie Sewing Squad during Covid-19.

-The Auntie Sewing Squad was founded on March 24, 2020 by performance artist and comedian Kristina Wong who organized a group of Asian American women as a casual effort to sew homemade masks for essential workers in the absence of the federal government’s failure to provide personal protective equipment.
-Originally intended as a three week stopgap, the Auntie Sewing Squad is still sewing almost nine months later (into 2021).
-The Auntie Sewing Squad has exploded into a network of hundreds of active Aunties, Uncles, and Unties, across the United States who have shipped tens of thousands of masks to vulnerable Black, Indigenous, People Of Color (BIPOC) communities across the North American continent.
+The Auntie Sewing Squad was founded on March 24, 2020 by performance artist Kristina Wong who organized a group of Asian American women as a casual effort to sew homemade masks in the absence of the federal government’s failure to provide personal protective equipment.
+Originally intended as a three week stopgap, the Auntie Sewing Squad sewed over 400,000 masks until their retirement a year and half later in September of 2021.
+The Squad exploded into a network of hundreds of active Aunties, Uncles, and Unties, across the United States who prioritized sending masks to communities disproportionately affected by COVID-19 because of long standing structural inequalities, particularly Black, Indigenous, People Of Color (BIPOC) communities across the North American continent.

 Like any scholarly discipline, student practitioners can and must be trained in the practice of oral history.
 Our class oral history workshop included the following steps: 1) Research 2) Finding Interviewees and Creating a Question Guide 3) Conduct Interview 4) Transcribe Interview 5) Build a Public Archive.
 For research, we read the leading oral historian Judy Yung’s article “Giving Voice to Chinese American Women.”
 After completing their interviews, student practitioners of SBS 112 created a “Best Practices” guide for future oral historians.